Burien still can’t decide whether it’ll take homelessness offer

 The conversation started after a homeless encampment outside of Burien’s Library and City Hall was cleared at the end of March and people relocated a block west downtown.
 It continued when Burien leased downtown city land that people had moved to, requiring all campers to leave by June 1.

 The county got involved to try to see whether it had property around Burien that could serve as a potential sanctioned encampment site.
-After finding nothing suitable between the two county-owned properties in Burien, county spokesperson Chase Gallagher said the county then made the $1 million offer plus 35 Pallet shelters — a type of prefabricated tiny home-style structure — valued at about $350,000.
+After finding nothing suitable between the two county-owned properties in Burien, county spokesperson Chase Gallagher said the county then made the $1 million offer plus 35 Pallet shelters — a type of prefabricated tiny homestyle structure — valued at about $350,000.

 “This is a regional crisis, and that means every government needs to act to provide some semblance of dignity for the unhoused people of their community,” Gallagher said Tuesday.
 “We’re looking forward to working with the city on a solution, should they decide to take meaningful action.”

-The councilmembers have acknowledged the offer since then without dedicating much time to whether they would accept it.
+The council members have acknowledged the offer since then without dedicating much time to whether they would accept it.

 Six weeks after the early June written offer, Burien’s council used a large chunk of a three-and-a-half hour meeting Monday to weigh in on it.
 They decided to continue to “investigate” additional King County sites as well as one port-owned option.
 They voted 4-3, with the minority in favor of moving forward with accepting the money and selecting the only Burien-owned property presented.

-Burien City Manager Adolfo Bailon told councilmembers the city could accept the money at any point without a vote, and the only thing they had to act on was selecting a location for the Pallet shelters.
+Burien City Manager Adolfo Bailon told council members the city could accept the money at any point without a vote, and the only thing they had to act on was selecting a location for the Pallet shelters.

 Nearly 50 people spoke at the meeting with a majority of community members urging the council to accept the $1 million and move forward.